Convergence of the Integral Fluctuation Theorem estimator for nonequilibrium Markov systems

 We consider a discrete-time Markov chain evolving on a state space composed by three states $\left\lbrace -1, 0, 1 \right\rbrace$ all connected to each other.
 The transition matrix of the Markov chain is

 with independent probabilities $p_{-1},p_0,p_1 \in [0,1]$.
-[Notice that if we fix $p_{-1}=p_0=p_1=p$ we end up with the trick-coin example studied above.]
+[Notice that if we fix $p_{-1}=p_0=p_1=p$ we end up with the trick-coin example studied above.
+Furthermore, although in this example we consider diagonal elements of $\Pi$ to be $0$, this is not a working assumption for the application of the discussed methods.]
 The stationary probability distribution of the Markov chain, which will be useful later on, can easily be computed as the left eigenvector of $\Pi$ in \eqref{eq:RealThreeStateTransMatrix} and reads

 We focus again on the observable $\mathbb{S}_n$ of Eq.~\eqref{eq:ActionFunctional} that can be rewritten as

 where we have also introduced the so-called current $\mathbb{J}_n(z,z')$ which is the net fraction of jumps of the Markov chain between state $z$ and $z'$.